jeanmerlet/ruby_games/chess/readme.md

 All games are saved in the Portable Game Notation (PGN) standard for chess programs in a game.pgn file.
 Players may save partway through a game to continue at a later time with the "quit" command.
 Other PGN savefiles may be loaded as well.

 Move commands are simply the file and rank of the piece you wish to move followed by the file and rank of the destination square.
 Ex: a2a4 would move white's leftmost pawn from starting position up two squares.
 Players are informed if a move is invalid and prompted to go again.

+You may play against the AI, "Rob Berto".
+However, Berto currently just plays a random move, so it may not be much of a challenge.

+This program requires one gem to function properly, the colorize gem, which is used solely to ease the rendering of the chessboard in terminal.